benjbright/2_blockchain_app/README.md

 - instead of removing button if account connected, either disable or change text to say 'connected'
 - add the connected network to the Ethereum card

+## Hosting the App

+- run `npm run build` - creates an optimised version ready for production
+- deployed version will be under the dist folder